hydra-emu/hydra/README.md

  - Create an issue if there's an error.

 ## License
-TKPEmu is licensed under the MIT license.
+TKPEmu is licensed under the MIT license
 Copyright (C) 2021-2021 Paris Oplopoios